J0hn-B/bash_scraper/readme.md

 A Monday to Friday UK IT jobs recorder in pure #bash.

-- Bash script will fetch the data
+- Bash script will fetch the data from Jobserve
 - Github Action will schedule and update the repo csv file on a daily basis at 17:00

 ## Show me